Gowry-CS/emergency-cases-weather-pipeline/README.md

 Designed and implemented a database schema optimized for OLAP queries, enabling efficient trend and correlation analysis.
 Refer to Final Database Schema's ERD diagram to understand the relationship between the different tables.

-Concentrates on two core research questions:
+Concentrates on two core research questions:<br>
-1.Does rainfall influence emergency room admissions?
+1.Does rainfall influence emergency room admissions?<br>
 2.Are weather forecasts sufficiently reliable for planning hospital resources?

 **Limitations**